nuchit2019/ProductAPI_Redis_Serilog_Seq/README.md

-  participant ProductRepository as Repo participant Cache as Cache participant Repo as Repo participant P1 as New Participant participant P2 as New Participant
+  participant ProductRepository as Repo participant Cache as Cache participant Repo as Repo

   Client ->> Controller: เรียก API (GET /products หรือ /products/{id})
   Controller ->> ProductService: GetAllAsync() / GetByIdAsync(id)